 As it is such a big company at the top of the technological heap, it may seem impossible to get noticed by Microsoft when you’re looking for a job.
-But there are plenty of opportunities at companies like this for professionals at all stages of their careers, from entry to high-level job roles.
+But there are plenty of opportunities at companies like this for professionals at all stages of their careers, from IT apprentice jobs to high-level roles.

 Before we dig more into what it’d take to start working at Microsoft, it may be helpful to learn more about the company, its culture, and the people behind the scenes.

 Lifelong friends Bill Gates and Paul Allen founded the company that would eventually become Microsoft in 1975.
 Current CEO Satya Nadella took the reins in 2014.

 You probably won’t be seeing much of Nadella if you land a job at the tech giant.
 Since Gates and Allen started the company, it has ballooned from two employees up to 163,000 as of 2019.